A Commons Library briefing paper on EURATOM, the European Atomic Energy Community.Jump to full report >>

 The Business, Energy and Industrial Strategy (BEIS) Committee have recommended delaying the departure from Euratom to give the nuclear industry time to set up alternative arrangements.

 Euratom will continue regulating the UK nuclear industry until the exit from the EU.
 The UK hosts significant nuclear research work and current funding, such as that for the Culham Centre, will continue until 2018.
-Beyond that point it is unclear what the impacts of withdrawing from Euratom will be on nuclear regulation and research in the UK.
+Some industry commentators say that beyond that point it is unclear what the impacts of withdrawing from Euratom will be on nuclear regulation and research in the UK.